-The New England Carpenters Union offers an apprenticeship program created to thoroughly develop the talents and skills of carpenters.
+The North Atlantic States Carpenters Union offers an apprenticeship program created to thoroughly develop the talents and skills of carpenters.
 This type of structured training is required to make sure carpenters are fully qualified, well-rounded and productive.
 It includes classroom and workshop training in addition to employment with the most experienced professionals in the industry.

 Apprentices earn wages and benefits that enable them to provide for themselves and their families.
 Typically, apprentices start around 50% or higher of the journey worker pay scale.
 As their training progresses, apprentices earn more until they become full carpenters, called "journeymen," and are then paid at the journeymen rate.